galaxyproject/galaxy-hub/CONTRIBUTING.md

 `git@github.com:galaxyproject/galaxy-hub.git`) because otherwise you may get _API rate limit exceeded_ error.

-An example clone command, using lfs optimizations and the authenticated URL would be:
+An example clone command, using the authenticated URL would be:

 ```
-git lfs clone git@github.com:galaxyproject/galaxy-hub.git
+git clone git@github.com:galaxyproject/galaxy-hub.git
 ```

 The only other dependency you should need is [node.js](https://nodejs.org/en/).